Athabasca University to create one-of-a-kind online learning environment

 ABOUT ATHABASCA UNIVERSITY

 Athabasca University (AU), Canada’s Online University, is one of the world’s foremost and fastest-growing online and open education institutions, serving more than 43,000 learners across 87 countries.
 AU is the fifth largest university in Canada and one of four Comprehensive Academic and Research Universities in Alberta.
-AU offers online Bachelor, Master, and Doctoral programs alongside online courses for personal and professional development.
+AU offers online Bachelors, Masters, and PhD programs alongside online courses for personal and professional development.
 It is uniquely founded on the principles of flexibility and openness, giving learners control over their studies so they can obtain higher education whenever and wherever it is right for them.
 For more information, please visit www.athabascau.ca.

 ABOUT D2L